grantjo78/grantjo78.github.io/_posts/2022-04-27-hyperv-vm-deployment.md

 ---

 This week I had a requirement to enable Hyper-V within a virtual machine in Azure.
 I've done this many times before but I've never documented the process and I always seem to forget a step.
 To start off with, we are going to look at the following:
-1. Selecting a Virtual Machine Series that Support Nested Virtualisation
+1. Nested Virtualisation Support
 2. Creation of a Virtual Machine

-## Selecting a Virtual Machine Series that Support Nested Virtualisation
+## Nested Virtualisation Support
 Before enabling Hyper-V on a virtual machine, you need to ensure that it supports **nested virtualisation** (not all virtual machine series support nested virtualisation).

 To determine if the virtual machine series supports nested virtualisation, you can go to the [Azure Virtual Machine documentation](https://docs.microsoft.com/en-us/azure/virtual-machines/sizes-general) and look at the capability section for the series.
 Look for the **Nested Virtualization** capability and confirm that it says **Supported**